-This course is an introduction to the technical aspects of scenic and property production, exploring traditional and modern approaches.
-Topics include drafting, materials and construction, stage equipment, rigging, and health and safety.
-The course consists of lectures and production projects.
-Open to all students.
-Dist: ART.
+An introduction to the technical aspects of live theater, exploring both traditional and modern approaches.
+Topics include the stage and its equipment, materials and construction of scenic and property items, lighting, sound, rigging, design, stage management, and more.
+This course includes both lectures and hands-on learning.
+Open to all classes.